 - Offer dedicated emails – rent out your valuable newsletter distribution list to promote a specific company’s service or product.
 Unlike sponsored emails, dedicated emails contain information about just one offer and are entirely devoted to an advertiser message.
 Make sure you only partner with brands that can make relevant offers to your audience.

-- Use programmatic native ads – unlike sponsored or dedicated emails, programmatic native ads include links to related articles or products/services based on your audience preferences and their online behavior.
+- Use programmatic native ads – unlike sponsored or dedicated emails, programmatic native ads in your newsletters include links to related articles or products/services based on your audience preferences and their online behavior.
 These ads match the form, feel, and function of the newsletter on which they appear.
 Users are more than 2X as likely to click on a native ad vs. a traditional banner.

 If you want to really boost your revenue, use programmatic buying to make your native ads even more relevant and clickable.